Tarzanagh/tarzanagh.github.io/_pages/about.md

   Uncertainty in Artificial Intelligence (UAI), pp. 2123-2133.
 PMLR, 2023.

 ### High-Dimensional and Tensorial Data Analysis
-Develop scalable algorithms with provable performance guarantees for learning from high-dimensional and tensorial data.
+Developing scalable algorithms with provable performance guarantees for learning from high-dimensional and tensorial data.
 - [Fast Randomized Algorithms for T-product Based Tensor Operations and Decompositions with Applications to Imaging Data](https://arxiv.org/abs/1704.04362)
   (with George Michailidis),
   SIAM Journal on Imaging Sciences 11, no. 4 (2018): 2629-2664.